Cacti/documentation/Trees.md

 ![Tree Sorting](images/tree-options-sorting.png)

-###### Table 8-1.
+### Table 8-1.
 Tree Sporting Type Definitions

 Field | Value | Description
 --- | --- | ---
-Name | Name of the tree entry. | The sort order of all trees themselves is always alphabetical Sorting Type | Manual Ordering (No Sorting) | You may chance the sequence at your will Alphabetical Ordering |  1, Ab, ab | All sub-trees are ordered alphabetically, unless specifies otherwise (you may chance sort options at sub-tree label)
+Name | Name of the tree entry. | The sort order of all trees themselves is always alphabetical
+Sorting Type | Manual Ordering (No Sorting) | Y ou may chance the sequence at your will
-Natural Ordering | ab1, ab2, ab7, ab10, ab20 | N/A
+Alphabetical Ordering |  1, Ab, ab | All sub-trees are ordered alphabetically, unless specifies otherwise (you may chance sort options at sub-tree label) Natural Ordering | ab1, ab2, ab7, ab10, ab20 | N/A
-Numeric Ordering | 01, 02, 4, 04 | Leading zeroes are not taken into account when ordering numerically
+Numeric Ordering | 01, 02, 4, 04 | Leading zeroes are not taken into account
+when ordering numerically

 End users will not be able to view the **Tree** or it's Graphs until you publish it.
 To edit a **Tree**, you will be required to lock it for your use.